budivoogt/bv_markdown_blog/notes.md

 I don't need a database however, since the posts can be written as Markdown files and stored on the server.
 But it would present an opportunity to experiment with a third party managed service, like Neon (Postgres) or Turso (SQLite).
 Ben Davis spoke highly of SQLite and Turso, so I'm eager to give that a shot.
 It will make my sites dependent on Turso going forward however.

 If I use local markdown files, I can build components based on the markdown file's content.
 If I use a database, I can store the post title, content, date, author as separate columns.
 That has its benefits, which I could mimic in a local database too.
 I'll use **SQLite**.
+I'm also going to use Turso for educational purposes.

 ## What ORM to use?